chilidoggca/auction/README.md

 ## Screen Shot
-![Auction Auction Show Page](/public/screenshot-4.jpg) Users can create auctions and bid on other users's auctions.
+![Auction Auction Show Page](/public/screenshot-4.jpg) Users can create auctions and bid on other users' auctions.

-## Setup
+## Setup Instructions
 1. After cloning the repo, run the following commands in CLI:
 ```
 $ rails db:migrate